 Immunotherapy Drugs for Myasthenia Gravis

 Myasthenia gravis (MG) is a chronic autoimmune disorder that causes certain muscles to become weak, especially after use.
-There is no cure for MG, but there are several drugs to help treat its symptoms.
+There is no cure for MG, but there are several drugs to help treat its symptoms and manage the underlying disease.

 Acetylcholinesterase inhibitors are the first type of drug prescribed for people with MG.
 Acetylcholinesterase inhibitors quickly improve how the nerves transmit signals to the muscles.
 Some people with MG do not need to take another medicine to keep their symptoms under control.